 Other taxes such as VAT and Council Tax do not qualify, nor does any non-UK tax.

 Click here to see what a difference Gift Aid makes.
 For example, if your gift to Haileybury is £10 a month, Haileybury can claim £2.50 of Gift Aid.
 This means the actual value of the gift to the school is £12.50.

 If you pay tax at the higher or additional rate, you can claim the difference between the rate you pay and the basic rate on your donation.
 You can do this either through your Self-Assessment tax return or by asking HMRC to amend your tax code.

 We appreciate that tax has its complexities and can be difficult to understand.
-For full HMRC details of the Gift Aid scheme please click on the link at the bottom of the page.
+For full HMRC details of the Gift Aid scheme please see their website.